Insider Sell: CFO Stephen Vint - GuruFocus.com

-On May 22, 2023, Stephen Vintz, the Chief Financial Officer (CFO) of Tenable Holdings Inc (TENB, Financial), sold 4,173 shares of the company's stock.
-This recent transaction is part of a broader trend of insider selling at Tenable Holdings Inc, a leading provider of cybersecurity solutions.
-In this article, we will take a closer look at Stephen Vintz's role in the company, Tenable Holdings Inc's business, and the relationship between insider transactions and stock price.
+On May 24, 2023, Stephen Vintz, the Chief Financial Officer of Tenable Holdings Inc (TENB, Financial), sold 3,432 shares of the company's stock.
+This move comes amidst a series of insider transactions over the past year, which we will analyze in this article.
+We will also provide an overview of Tenable Holdings Inc's business and discuss the relationship between insider buy/sell activities and the stock price.

 Who is Stephen Vintz of Tenable Holdings Inc?